arrow arrow

 According the Karen Coller Curell, the "grand" house burned down in 1943.
 This was actually the second home at this location.
 The first was torn down to build the "grand" house.
 William and Ada lived in a woodshed that was located behind the house while it was being rebuilt.
 This was the same woodshed where William McKinley Coller was born in 1895.
 The picture below shows the last home built on this location.
 Building materials were hard to come by during WWII.

 When William Ellsworth Coller was getting on in years, the family pleaded with his son, Donald Granville Coller, to move back to the farm and help.
 Donald left a good job with Ford.
 He and Ellsworth did the farming.
 Because of the this, Donald and Ellsworth were to get a major interest in the farm.
 When William Ellsworth Coller died, his will disappeared from the house and the property had to go through probate.
 The court determined that everything had to be sold and divided equally among the survivors.
-One of William's children admitted taking and disposing of the will in a deathbed confession.
-This caused lasting divisions in the family.
+One of William's children later admitted to taking and disposing of the will.

 Richart Family Notes, letter of 13 Aug 1949 to William's children: "Dear Cousins, every one and all: I was very much grieved to get word of the death of your Father, my own Cousin Will Coller.
 Iva signed her first name only to the Memorial Card which she sent me from Snover with your printed address on the evelope.
 So I am writing to you all; not knowing any more about Iva.
 We, Sister Franc and I, were so glad that summer day a few years ago when your Father and Mother drove into our yard and made us a call, all too short to get reacquainted.
 They were a grand heroic pair, your parents, to start out when young like they did to make for themselves a home in the wilderness of Michigan's thumb district.
 When your Father was a youngster, he would accompany his Mother (your Grandmother) on those rare occasions when she would come to Macon to visit her parents . . . and the rest of the family."